North Ryde: Northern Suburbs Crematorium

-Nowadays officially named the Northern Suburbs Memorial Gardens and Crematorium, the New South Wales state government made the Delhi Road site at North Ryde available for development into a crematorium in December 1931.
+The Northern Suburbs Crematorium on Delhi Road site at North Ryde was made available for development into a crematorium in December 1931.
 The crematorium was opened on 28 October 1933, and the first cremation took place two days later.
 Located at 199 Delhi Road, North Ryde, it is the second oldest crematorium in Sydney, after Rookwood.

 Transport

-The M2 Hills Motorway passes through North Ryde en route to the Lane Cove Tunnel motorway, and then the Gore Hill/Warringah Freeway, Sydney Harbour Bridge, and Sydney CBD.
+The M2 Hills Motorway passes through North Ryde en route to the Lane Cove Tunnel motorway, and then the Gore Hill/Warringah Freeway, Sydney Harbour Bridge, and Sydney central business district.
 Lane Cove Road (A3), traverses North Ryde from north to south, linking Sydney's North Shore to Homebush Bay and Sydney Olympic Park.
 Epping Road runs west to east and crosses the Lane Cove River Bridge to link the City of Ryde to the Municipality of Lane Cove.

-North Ryde is serviced by public buses, primarily the Routes 285-297, 506, and 533-535 which criss-cross the district.
-Private shuttle buses provide local and Airport services.
+North Ryde is serviced by Busways bus services, primarily the routes 286-297, 506, and 533-535 which criss-cross the district.
+Private shuttle buses provide local and Sydney Airport services.

-North Ryde railway station is an underground railway station on the Epping to Chatswood railway line that opened on 29 February 2009.
+North Ryde railway station is an underground railway station on the Metro North West & Bankstown Line that opened on 29 February 2009.
 It is located close to the intersection of Epping Road and Delhi Road, near the M2 Motorway.
 North Ryde station closed in September 2018 for seven months for conversion to a Sydney Metro station on the Sydney Metro Northwest line, which included the installation of platform screen doors.
 It reopened 26 May 2019.
-It is serviced by automated Metro driverless trains terminating at Chatswood for connections to the city until Sydney Metro City & Southwest opens in 2024.
+It is serviced by automated Metro driverless trains terminating at Sydenham.

 The area once known as North Ryde now has three underground railway stations, North Ryde, Macquarie Park, and Macquarie University.

-A major transport interchange is planned at Macquarie.